mwambajoakim/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 		- if the last digit is 0: the string `and is 0`
 		- if the last digit is less than 6 and not 0: the string `and is less than 6 and not 0`
 - Followed by a new line

+## 02 - This  program prints the ASCII alphabet, in lowercase, not followed by a new line.
+- Used the tring format for formatting
+- Only one loop used
+- Characters are not stored in any variable
+- No modules have been imported